networknt/light-doc/content/en/references/light-codegen/eventuate-generator.md

 }
 ```

-- name is used in generated pom.xml for project name
-- version is used in generated pom.xml for project vesion
-- groupId is used in generated pom.xml for project groupId
-- artifactId is used in generated pom.xml for project artifactId
-- rootPackage is the root package name for your project and it will normally be your domain plug project name.
-- handlerPackage is the Java package for all generated handlers.
-- modelPackage is the Java package for all generated models or POJOs.
-- eventuateEventPackage is the Java package for  Eventuate common module which defined components could be shared by command service and query service; Normally we can put events objects and domain objects in this module.
-- eventuateCommandPackage is the Java package for Eventuate command side component module; Normally we  put commands definition and aggregation classes in this module.
-- eventuateQueryPackage is the Java package for  Eventuate query side component module; It includes query side DAO or repository service module.
-- overwriteHandler controls if you want to overwrite handler when regenerate the same project into the same folder.
-If you only want to upgrade the framework to another minor version and don't want to overwrite handlers, then set this property to false.
-- overwriteHandlerTest controls if you want to overwrite handler test cases.
-- overwriteModel controls if you want to overwrite generated models.
-- overwriteEventuateModule controls if you want to overwrite generated eventuate modules, which include commnon module, command module and query module.
-- httpPort is the port number of Http listener if enableHttp is true.
-- enableHttp to specify if the server listens to http port.
-Http should only be enabled in dev.
-- httpsPort is the port number of Https listener if enableHttps is true.
-- enableHttps to specify if the server listens to https port.
-Https should be used in any official environment for security reason.
-- enableRegistry to control if built-in service registry/discovery is used.
-Only necessary if running as standalone java -jar xxx.
-- supportDb to control if db connection pool will be setup in service.yml and db dependencies are included in pom.xml
-- dbInfo section is the database connection pool configuration info.
-- supportH2ForTest if true, add H2 in pom.xml as test scope to support unit test with H2 database.
-- supportClient if true, add com.networknt.client module to pom.xml to support service to service call.

-For initialize the eventuate based the API service, the config value "overwriteEventuateModule" should be set as true.
+For initialize the eventuate based the API service, the config value `overwriteEventuateModule` should be set as `true`.
 The the light-codegen eventuate generator will generate the eventuate rest API project with the following modules:

--- common module:      Shared components module which will be used on both  command side service module and  query side service module.
+-- **common module**:      Shared components module which will be used on both  command side service module and  query side service module.
 Normally, it includes events definition and data module for rest API

--- command module:     Eventuate command side component module; Normally we  put commands definition and aggregation classes in this module.
+-- **command module**:     Eventuate command side component module; Normally we  put commands definition and aggregation classes in this module.

--- query module:       Eventuate query side component module; It includes query side DAO or repository service module.
+-- **query module**:       Eventuate query side component module; It includes query side DAO or repository service module.

--- command side service module:     CQRS command side service module
+-- **command side service module**:     CQRS command side service module

--- query side service module:       CQRS query side service module
+-- **query side service module**:       CQRS query side service module